 External Wastegates are one of the most commonly misunderstood pieces of the turbocharging puzzle.
-These devices are responsible for regulating boost by allowing exhaust gasses to bypass the turbine of the turbocharger, making sure the compressor does not spin too quickly and produce too much boost.
+Plus, these devices are responsible for regulating boost by allowing exhaust gasses to bypass the turbocharger’s turbine.
+Therefore, making sure the compressor does not spin too quickly and produce too much boost.

-However, there are a lot of myths and misconceptions floating around, so we picked five of our favourites that we have heard, and let our engineers bust the myths.
+However, many myths and misconceptions are floating around, so we picked five of our favourites that we have heard and let our engineers bust the myths.

-Well, if your aim is to destroy your turbo and/or blow up your engine, then yes, you don’t need a wastegate!
-While in theory, you could run a turbo system without a wastegate by carefully choosing a turbo that will only reach its maximum turbine speed and desired boost pressure at the engine’s max RPM, it’s really not practical in the real world.
+Well, if you aim to destroy your turbo or blow up your engine, then yes, you don’t need a wastegate!
+While, in theory, you could run a turbo system without a wastegate by carefully choosing a turbo that will only reach its maximum turbine speed and desired boost pressure at the engine’s max RPM, it’s not practical in the real world.

 2. The more powerful the engine, the bigger wastegate I need.

-False.
-A wastegate is possibly the only component in your whole engine package that can actually be made smaller as you increase your boost/horsepower output – in certain circumstances.
-An external wastegate is used to drive exhaust gasses away from the turbocharger to regulate turbine speeds and therefore boost pressure.
 Selecting the correct wastegate size depends on the amount of exhaust to be bypassed, the desired boost pressure, and the amount of exhaust gas the turbo requires to reach that boost pressure.
-An engine that produces a lot of exhaust gas but running low levels of boost will require lots of exhaust to be diverted away from it by the wastegate, requiring a bigger wastegate.
-Higher boost levels will require less exhaust to be diverted away from the turbine, so the wastegate can be smaller.
+Also, an engine that produces a lot of exhaust gas but runs low boost levels will require lots of exhaust to be diverted away by the wastegate, requiring a bigger wastegate.
+Higher boost levels will need less exhaust to be diverted away from the turbine, so smaller wastegate.